Pumping Test Analysis

 What is the best software for pumping test analysis?
 In a recent LinkedIn poll, groundwater professionals overwhelmingly chose AQTESOLV as their preferred pumping test analysis software.

 AQTESOLV is advanced software for pumping test data analysis that features the most comprehensive set of solution methods for confined, leaky confined, unconfined and fractured aquifers.

 - constant-rate pumping tests

-- variable-rate pumping tests including recovery and intermittent pumping
+- variable-rate pumping tests including recovery, intermittent and sinusoidal pumping

 - single-well tests